-PAGELATCH, PAGEIOLATCH, and LATCH waits in SQL Server
+PAGELATCH, PAGEIOLATCH, and LATCH Waits in SQL Server

 I’ve long found it tricky to remember and explain the differences between three similar-sounding waits in SQL Server that all have “LATCH” in the name: PAGELATCH, LATCH, and PAGEIOLATCH waits.